 Native American Art Presented by the American Indian Education Office

-Yuba Sutter Arts & Culture is extremely proud to present a gallery exhibition and artist reception featuring artwork by a group of remarkable young Native American artists.
+Yuba Sutter Arts & Culture is pleased to present a gallery exhibition and artist reception featuring artwork by a group of remarkable young Native American artists.
 The works on display embody the gifts of the land and the artists’ transformative labor.
 This gathering of young emerging artists provides a glimpse into the tribal landscapes of the region and the active connections that have been maintained for millennia.

 The goal of the American Indian Education Program of Marysville is to provide students with the opportunity to become engaged in the educational process by helping them to master basic skills, become knowledgeable about their cultural heritage, and strengthen their ability to make good choices for their future.
 The program achieves these goals by offering academic assistance, promoting cultural enrichment activities, and providing students with opportunities to develop good decision-making skills.